xboxhacker/fluidd-belt/README.md

 # Fluidd-Belt

-Fluidd is a free and open-source Klipper web interface for managing your Conveyor Belt Style 3d printer.
+Fluidd-Belt is a free and open-source Klipper web interface for managing your Conveyor Belt Style 3d printer.

 ## Using this on a normal printer will VOID your warranty!
 This is a HARD FORK!